-Only in special cases approved by the Department for Health and Ageing will employees be permitted to accumulate programmed days off.
+Only in special cases approved by the relevant delegate in accordance with local HR Delegations will employees be permitted to accumulate programmed days off.

 What if I am called in from a rostered day off?

 What happens if I am rostered on call and am recalled to work on my programmed day off?